 It is a week long campaign of education on road safety and the impact poor decision making can have within a small community.
 SOCK Week is held annually in the last week of June and facilitates a number of activities and events that are designed to be informative as well as engaging.
 Activities held during the week remember those community members who have been lost in road accidents, as well as raising awareness, promoting safe, legal and responsible road use across several road safety messages, and is aimed at a broad cross-section of the community.

-Project grants are available for groups to submit an application to implement road safety projects.
-These projects can run up to 12 months and should comprise of road safety activities that can be sustained after the funding period.
+Grants are available for groups to submit an application to implement road safety events and projects.
 The amount funded is based on the assessment of the application and is judged on individual merit.
-There are two Project grant rounds per year.

 Welcome to: